 Design Systems

-Design systems help design teams work more efficientally, create designs more cohesively and contribute to team synergy.
-When built correctly, they help companies build products better and everyone feels connected to the product at large.
-Below is how I have created/developed systems at various companies.
+Design systems help design teams work more efficiently, create more cohesive designs, and contribute to team synergy.
+When built correctly, they help companies develop better products and ensure everyone feels connected to the product as a whole.
+Below is how I have created and developed systems at various companies.

 Okay, first off - What the heck is a design system!?

-A design system is a set of interconnected patterns and shared practices coherently organized to achieve the purpose of digital products.
-Together they make up the foundation of what we know as design systems.
+A design system is a set of interconnected patterns and shared practices, coherently organized to achieve the goals of digital products.
+Together, they form the foundation of what we know as design systems.

 Patterns

-Patterns are repeating, reusable parts of the interface (components) that can be applied and repurposed to solve a specific design problem or meet an interface need.
+Patterns are reusable parts of the interface (components) that can be applied and repurposed to solve specific design problems or meet interface needs.

-Perceptual patterns: Descriptive styles that express and communicate the personality of the product visually: colour/typography/voice
+Perceptual patterns: These are descriptive styles that express and communicate the product’s personality visually (e.g., color, typography, voice).

 Shared Practises

-Shared Practises are how we choose to create, capture and share and use those patterns.
+Shared practices define how we create, capture, share, and use those patterns.
 How do we communicate with developers?
-Product?
-The practises we have here are just as important as the visual elements in the design system itself - having proper handoff procedures is critical to design system optimization
+With the product team?
+These practices are just as important as the visual elements in the design system itself.
+Proper handoff procedures are critical to optimizing the design system.

 Okay - that’s the foundation.
 How do I start organizing them

-Throughout my career I have been involved in creating from scratch or optimizing design systems; and it always starts the same way, by asking what the products ethos is.
+Throughout my career, I’ve been involved in creating and optimizing design systems from scratch, and it always begins the same way: by asking what the product’s ethos is.
 What is our tone of voice?
-What are we trying to say with our typography?
-Color and icon choices?
+What are we trying to communicate through our typography, color choices, and icons?

-All of these details are core product functions that need to be defined and shared with the teams.
-It’s important that when these decisions are being made its done collaboratively trying to include various teams.
-Sharing these findings early on help get everyone organized and contribute to the team dynamic
+These details are core elements of the product that need to be defined and shared with the team.
+It’s essential that these decisions are made collaboratively, with input from various stakeholders.
+Sharing these insights early on helps align everyone and fosters a strong team dynamic.

 “If you need to get a group of people to follow a creative direction consistently, reliably and coherently, patterns need to be articulated and shared”